13 Podzols

 ZP

-1. an Eluvial horizon with either the greyish colours of a reductimorphic horizon, a peaty topsoil, or a placic horizon together with redox-segregations in the Eluvial horizon, and
+1. An eluvial horizon with the low-chroma colours of a reductimorphic horizon, a peaty topsoil, or a placic horizon with redox-segregations in the eluvial horizon, AND

 PERCH-GLEY PODZOLS